rancher/spur/docs/README.md

 for this code snippet to work.

-Currently only YAML and JSON files are supported but developers can add support for other input sources by implementing the altsrc.InputSourceContext for their given sources.
+Currently only YAML and JSON files are supported but developers can add support for other input sources by implementing the cli.InputSourceContext for their given sources.

 Here is a more complete sample of a command using YAML support: